bitnami/containers/bitnami/kube-state-metrics/README.md

-# Bitnami package for Kube State Metrics
+# Bitnami Secure Image for Kube State Metrics

 ## What is Kube State Metrics?